ucr-cs179j-team02/CS179J-Team02/README.md

 #### If everything is successful, you will have a working computer vision model that can classify between masked and unmasked persons:

 ![Imgur](https://i.imgur.com/8ZKzp5z.jpg)

+# Running the Server-Client Interface
+* If you are running the Rona Zona using the local framework (without an external internet connection), there is no need for any setup.
+Just upload the code to your NodeMCUs and you should be good to go.
+* If you are running the Rona Zona using the remote framework (with an external internet connection), you have to make a few edits.
+	* Edit the server and client code in the following files with your WiFi Network name and password
+		1. ./components/server-client_framework/src/Server/Remote/hat_server/hat_server.ino (lines 10 and 11)
+		2. ./components/server-client_framework/src/Server/Remote/belt_server/belt_server.ino (lines 14 and 15)
+		3. ./components/server-client_framework/src/Client/belt_client/belt_client.ino (line 8)
+		4. ./components/server-client_framework/src/Client/hat_client/hat_client.ino (line 8)
+	* Next, you'll have to port forward your router.
+[Here](https://www.whatismyip.com/port-forwarding/) is a guide in doing so.
+	* After that, you will need to go [here](https://www.whatismyip.com/) to find your public IPv4.
+	* Finally, replace "192.168.1.1:80" with your public IPv4 in the following files
+		5. ./components/server-client_framework/src/Client/belt_client/belt_client.ino (lines 21, 24, 27.
+30)
+		6. ./components/server-client_framework/src/Client/hat_client/hat_client.ino (lines 21, 24, 27.
+30)